sagiadinos/garlic-player/src/README.md

-# directory SCR
+# directory src

 ## garlic-lib

-The basically lib for the player without dependencies to the view component and for testing.
+The basic lib for the player without dependencies to the view component and for testing.
 It integrates
 - SMIL parser
 - file classes for managing indexes, media, downlods etc
 - system infos for reoprts and inspecting
-- reports to generate reports and send to an WebDav directory current only systemreports work
+- generating reports and sends them to a WebDav-Address
 - configuration and loggings tools

 ## garlic-common